 1. Cut a slit in the dates and remove the pit (mamas, you can cut the slit and have your kiddos use their little fingers to grab the pits out!).

 2. Fill each date with a spoonful of peanut butter (mamas, this step is probably best for you unless you have older kids!).
-Kids, you’re in charge with sprinkling each date with crushed peanuts after they’re filled with peanut butter.
+Kids, you’re in charge of sprinkling each date with crushed peanuts after they’re filled with peanut butter.

 3. Kids, dump the chocolate chips into a bowl and moms, you add the coconut oil.
-Heat until mixture is melted and combined.
+Heat until mixture is melted and stir to combine.

 4. This might have to be a team effort unless your kids are older.
 The final step is to take each peanut butter filled and peanut topped date and dunk it in the chocolate.
 I used a toothpick to hold the date together while dipping.
-Pop the covered dates on parchment and place in the fridge until the chocolate sets.
+Pop the covered dates on parchment and place them in the fridge until the chocolate sets, about 10 minutes.

 5. Enjoy this healthy, delicious treat as a family!

 tip!
 Use an icing bag or a zip-lock bag and cut a corner to easily fill dates with peanut butter!